Blue Whale: Getting To Know The Largest Animal On Earth

 - We can spread our words by interacting with others.

-- We should not buy Whale products- meat or their oil.
+- We should not buy Whale products; meat or oil.

-- We should support various organizations like WWF to actively take action against the whalers along with these organizations.
+- We should support various organizations like WWF to actively take action against the whalers.